cloverstudio/job_application_2017/README.md

 # Job Application 2017

-Write an simple app to send us message from our chat API.
+Write a simple app that sends us a message from our chat API.

 ## API Spec

 ### Login

-First login to our messenger backend with this user.
+First login to our messenger backend with the user belove.
 - organization : clover
 - username : jobapplicant
 - password : pQw4md4YZR